-Students studying for the Master of Arts degree in physical education may emphasize one of the 3 following areas of specialization: analysis of movement-PHED 641, 642; psychology of movement-PHED 620, 621; or movement for the handicapped-PHED 631, 632; and may select either the thesis or nonthesis option with the approval of their adviser.
+Students studying for the Master of Arts degree in physical education may emphasize one of the 3 following areas of specialization: exercise physiology-PHED 660, 661, 662, and 663; psychology of movement-PHED 620, 621, and 622; or teaching and coaching behavior-PHED 680, 681, 682 and 683; and may select either the thesis or nonthesis option with the approval of their adviser.

 Students who select the thesis option will complete a minimum of 24 credits of coursework plus the thesis.
 Those who select the nonthesis option will complete a minimum of 36 credits which includes a 3 credit research project (paper).
 It is expected that students who desire to study beyond the master's degree will take the thesis option; whereas, those who plan to cease formal study with the master's degree will follow the nonthesis option.